CH4148MX/garand-docs/proposal.md

 Named Garand Architecture.
 As a Special Purpose architecture derived from RISC/ARM, its primary support is gaming and graphics processing.
 It contains low-level graphics support, compatible with openGL.
 Multiple co-processing is also possible.
 Vectorization such as Fused Multiplacation-Add is included.
 On Developer side, extensible interface is documented as Add-On.

 Word size is 64 bits, while the architechture supports integer and fixed-point number.
 There will be 16 general purpose registers, 16 I/O registers, Link Register, Stack Pointer register.
 For each instructions, 3 is the maximum number of operands.
-Fetching model is Multiple words per instruction - Princeton (unified instruction and data memory), with 48-bit Word addressing.
+Fetching model is multiple instruction per word - Princeton (unified instruction and data memory), with 48-bit Word addressing.

 Supported addressing mode are: